-On that note rocks are not always the best places to find the peeler crab.
-They like to burrow under the silty sand in rock pools and also under the weed.
+On that note, rocks are not always the best places to find the peeler crab.
+They like to burrow under the silty sand in rock pools and also under the seaweed.
 So anywhere with that kind of environment is going to be a likely place to find them.

 How to fish with Peeler Crab: